jasterstary/neverending-streaming/README.md

 # neverending-streaming

 Javascript class, working as ajax connector to server, allowing to receive "chunks" - blocks of complete information, which could be used in the browser application, altough the server response is still not complete and request is opened.
+An alternative is to use websockets, but sometimes websockets are not the option.

-It assumes also properly prepared server side.
+It is assumed also properly prepared server side.
 Simple PHP example is [here](https://github.com/jasterstary/neverending-streaming/blob/master/example/get.php).
 Each time such chunk is received, there is called either javascript event "longpolling-chunk", or, if assigned in options, custom function "onChunk".

 ## Usage:
 ``` html